wp-plugins/n3rdskwat-mp3player/readme.txt

 Or, if you know something about javascript, you can add the function-call to the 'n3s_initialize_scripts()' function in the '<n3rdskwat-plugin-directory>/js/n3rdskwat-mp3player.js' file.

+= Why doesn't WP Ajax Edit Comments work? =

+The WP Ajax Edit Comments plugin uses a strange way on the document.ready functionality.
+This way I can't reproduce the code when a new page is loaded, which is vital for correct plugin functionality.
+As long as they don't change the way the plugin works, I cannot make the mp3player compatible with WP Ajax Edit Comments.

 == Screenshots ==

 1. mp3player in default settings